 - Tools for the analysis, interpretation and visualization of hydrogeological data (akvaGIS);

-- Tools for the analysis of groundwater quality issues (akvaGIS);
+- Tools for the analysis of groundwater quality datasets (akvaGIS);

 - Groundwater flow modelling (based on MODFLOW-2005);

-- Solute transport in the unsaturated zone (based on MT3D-USGS and USB);
+- Solute transport in the unsaturated zone (based on MT3D-USGS and the USB module);

 - Solute transport in the saturated zone (based on MT3DMS);